How to dress for graduation

 Your academical dress

-The University has its own stock of academical dress and the cost of hire is included in the graduation fee, you collect your academical dress at the venue prior to the graduation ceremony.
+The University, with our partners Marston, has its own stock of academical dress and the cost of hire is included in the graduation fee.
+Academical dress is collected on the day of graduation prior to the graduation ceremony.

 Your academical dress consists of a gown, a hood and a cap (mortarboard or bonnet).